 The legendary grill master who founded Weber, George A. Stephen, always knew that the now-famous rounded cooking bowl shape was a genius design for barbequing steaks, burgers, and hotdogs.
 George crafted his first epic Weber grill way back in 1952.

-But, how do the build quality and manufacturing processes hold up after all of these years?
+But how do the build quality and manufacturing processes hold up after all these years?

-Today, Weber grills are engineered by its US-based team in the official Chicago Illinois Weber headquarters.
-Their innovative grill designs then head to Huntley Illinois for American-based manufacturing.
+Today, Weber grills are engineered by its US-based team in the official Chicago Weber headquarters.
+Their innovative grill designs then head to Huntley, Illinois, for American-based manufacturing.

 Weber vs Broil King – Which Has a Better Quality Build Overall?

 I think both Broil King and Weber offer excellent build quality and value.
 While Weber and Broil King manufacture many of their grill components in North America, they also rely on globally sourced grill components to build and deploy their grill lines.

 For these reasons, and after experimenting with grills from both brands, I believe they are of comparable build quality.
 When you touch and feel the grills from Broil King vs Weber, you can tell that the grills are built with love and quality components.